wp-plugins/wangguard/readme.txt

 = 1.2.5 - 18 Jan 2011 =
 - Fix minor HTML issue.
+- Fixes a issue where some users could give false positives.

 = 1.2.4 - 12 Jan 2011 =
 - Fix minor compatibility issue with BuddyPress 1.5.2 and 1.5.3 on register page.